AdobeDocs/experience-platform.en/help/dashboards/guides/account-profiles.md

 ### Predictive scoring top influential factors {#predictive-scoring-top-influential-factors}

-The [!UICONTROL Predictive scoring top influential factors] widget helps you to understand what the most significant factors are that drive the scores for each propensity bucket.
+The [!UICONTROL Predictive scoring top influential factors] widget helps you to understand the most significant factors that drive the scores for each propensity bucket.

 This widget shows the top influential factors for each of the high, medium, and low propensity buckets.
 A bar for each influential factor indicates the percentage of the account profiles in that propensity bucket that contains the specific influential factor.